borealis-agency/next-starter/template/src/api/README.md

 Make sure to update that npm script in `package.json` to point to the correct URL for the desired Swagger/OpenAPI JSON by replacing `__SWAGGER_JSON_URL_HERE__` with an actual URL.

+If you need to update the API client because backend API was updated, just run this command again.

 ### Generating API client configuration with proper structure

 Depending on how the API specification is structured, you might need to update `--module-name-index` flag in `generate:api` script.